basarat/monaco/CONTRIBUTING.md

 npm publish
 ```

 > If `prepare` fails you might leave submodules dirty and prepare will not run again.
-Run `reset.sh` to get around that.
+Run `./reset.sh && ./prepare.sh` to get around that.

 > Note: once travis was setup to publish we don't need `npm publish` anymore.